Optimal incompatible Korn-Maxwell-Sobolev inequalities in all dimensions: Main results

 we then have $\sup_{i\in\N}\norm{\Delta g_{i}}_{\lebe^{1}(\R^{3})}<\infty$, and validity of the corresponding modified inequality would imply the contradictory estimate $\sup_{i\in\N}\norm{f_{i}}_{\lebe^{\frac{3}{2}}(\R^{3})}=\sup_{i\in\N}\norm{\nabla g_{i}}_{\lebe^{\frac{3}{2}}(\R^{3})}<\infty$.

-Whereas $\curl$ and $\div$ are in some sense \emph{complementing} each other in $n\geq 3$ dimensions, this feature gets lost in $n=2$ dimensions.
-Specifically, inequality~\eqref{eq:BB} fails to extend to $n=2$ dimensions (also see Example~\ref{ex:BBfail} below).
-Still, \textsc{Garroni} et al. \cite[\S 5]{GLP} proved validity of a variant of inequality~\eqref{eq:Korn3} in $n=2$ dimensions for the particular choice of the symmetric gradient, and so one might wonder whether Theorem~\ref{thm:main1} remains valid for $n=2$ as well.
+However, as can be seen from Example \ref{ex:BBfail} below, inequality~\eqref{eq:BB} fails to extend to $n=2$ dimensions.
+Still, \textsc{Garroni} et al. \cite[\S 5]{GLP} proved validity of a variant of inequality~\eqref{eq:Korn3} in $n=2$ dimensions for the particular choice of the symmetric part of a matrix, and so one might wonder whether Theorem~\ref{thm:main1} remains valid {for the remaining case $(p,n)=(1,2)$} as well.
 This, however, is \emph{not the case}, as can be seen from \begin{example} Consider the trace-free symmetric part of a matrix

 where $\dev\sym$ induces the usual trace-free symmetric gradient $\varepsilon^{D}(u)=\dev\sym \D u$ which is \emph{elliptic} (cf. Section~\ref{sec:notdiffops}).
 Let us now consider for $f\in\hold_{c}^{\infty}(\R^{2})$ the matrix field